Shiitake: benefits, dosage, contraindications

 Autoimmune diseases: use with caution

-Shiitake could stimulate immune function.
+Shiitake may stimulate immune function.
 Theoretically, it could exacerbate autoimmune diseases by stimulating disease activity.

 Avoid consuming amounts greater than those found in food due to a lack of reliable information.